Ulauncher/Ulauncher/README.md

 [Application Launcher for Linux 🐧](http://ulauncher.io)
 ================================

-Ulauncher is a fast application launcher for Linux written.
+Ulauncher is a fast application launcher for Linux.
 It's is written in Python, using GTK+.

 | App Search | File Browser | Custom Themes |
 ---|---|---